 In response to the request for information on the situation in Belarus as regards authors’ revenues, the Union of Belarusian Writers can say right at the outset that no one in this country has ever examined this topic in detail.
-This is primarily due to the fact that Belarusian writers do not in practice receive any financial reward for their books or whatever they publish in literary journals or other publications.
+This is primarily due to the fact that Belarusian writers do not in practice receive any remuneration for their books or whatever they publish in literary journals or other publications.

 In the Republic of Belarus book publishing is carried out via state-owned and private institutions that both operate in the following way:

 – The author pays for publishing a number of copies in advance and then hopes for a small percentage of the money that comes from sales;

 – By way of payment the author receives a certain number of copies that he/she can sell or give as a gift.

 The print run of books is usually small – 300-500 copies.
 Even if all copies are sold, the money obtained is insufficient to cover publishing and printing costs.
 Even a five-volume collection of the writings of Nobel Prize winner Svetlana Alexievich could be published only by means of crowdfunding, and the author received no remuneration.